zed481/JSteganographer/README.md

 #### Steganography - Encrypt and hide text in a .PNG image

 The text is encrypted with <code>Blowfish</code> before being encoded in the image.
-The tool also extract the information encoded in the image.
+The tool can also extract the information encoded in the image.